Offers of admission are made between January and May as we receive updated grades from high schools.

 Conditions and deadlines will be listed on your Offer of Admission, available through Quest.
 If you fail to meet your admission conditions by the date on your Offer of Admission, your Offer could be revoked.
 If you’re concerned that you may not meet your conditions, email the admissions office.

 If you wish to take time before starting university to work, travel, or return to high school, you can request to defer your Offer of Admission for up to a year for most Waterloo programs.

 Can you accept a different offer of admission?

-If you've accepted an offer of admission and would like to accept a different one, you may do so without penalty up to June 3.
+If you've accepted an offer of admission and would like to accept a different one, you may do so without penalty up to June 1.
 Log in to your account on the Ontario Universities' Application Centre (OUAC) website.